nimish19956/nimish/README.md

 # nimish
-This is a sample website made for learning understanding basic Git features
+This is a sample website made for learning and understanding basic Git features